Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Lessons Learned

 To establish sustainable CP, ensuring the privacy of data and messages exchanged via V2X communications is of paramount importance \cite{9845490}.
-Traditional CP systems often rely on centralized servers like RSUs or master vehicles for data fusion algorithms.
-However, data sharing over V2X communications poses potential risks, as sensitive user information may become exposed to external threats or unauthorized access by servers.
 FL offers a viable solution to enhance CP intelligence while preserving privacy.
 FL facilitates intelligent CP by enabling fusion algorithms to run on servers without requiring access to raw data or information sharing.
 It employs a distributed training mechanism in which collaborating vehicles train localized CP models using their data and then share only the trained model with the server for global aggregation \cite{barbieri2022decentralized}.
 This approach ensures secure distributed learning, safeguarding the shared model from external adversaries.
 By prioritizing privacy preservation, FL encourages more CAVs to participate in data perception, thus enhancing the overall robustness of CP systems.